Our lives are persistently affected by these wonderful creatures, with over 10.000 different species of birds worldwide.

 Even if they are found only in a small part of the world, they seem to have all they need to prosper, the Bali mynas, also known as Bali starlings.

-It’s fascinating to note that in Indonesia this bird can be found elsewhere but some Jalak Bali has been discovered in Lombok once.
+It’s fascinating to note that in Indonesia, this bird can be found elsewhere, but some Jalak Bali have been discovered in Lombok once.

 Unfortunately, there is not a single bird of Bali Myna in its indigenous place of origin.
 Less than 100 Jalak Bali have left the wild to date, elsewhere.